dhis2/dhis2-docs/src/developer/web-api/audit.md

 Once auditing is enabled for enrollments (by setting allowAuditLog of tracker programs to true), all read operations are logged.
-The endpoint for accessing audit logs is api/audits/enrollment.
+The endpoint for accessing audit logs is located at `api/audits/enrollment`.
 Below are available parameters to interact with this endpoint.

 <table>